 Underneath her translucent blue surgical bonnet, Lisa’s bright auburn hair is visible, tucked safely away in our clean environment.
 She’s another East Coast transplant who moved west to Colorado in middle age.
 In the last several years her left shoulder has become unbearably painful, and after failing injections and physical therapy she has opted to undergo shoulder replacement surgery.
 Pain at the back of the shoulder can be treated without surgery and can make you feel free from the pain.
 In the pre-operative staging area, Lisa nervously asked about how much pain she’d be in tonight, but that’s a faraway concern now.
 Her sedative medicine has rendered her punch-drunk and unaware.
 Her sister confided that they watched a shoulder replacement on YouTube last night, only barely enduring the odious cinema.

 While in high school, I saw a television special about Dr. Frank Jobe, the longtime team physician for the Los Angles Dodgers, who pioneered so many shoulder and elbow operations.
 That day, I decided to be an orthopedic surgeon and never wavered in that pursuit.
 Following medical school in the Midwest and surgical residency in Pennsylvania, I was accepted at the sports medicine fellowship overseen by Dr. Jobe, the same man who had inspired me almost 20 years before.
 I have traveled with the Lakers, ran onto the field of the LA Coliseum with the USC Trojans, lived in a bungalow on Jackie Robinson Way during spring training, and listened to the plaintive cries (bad back, bad feet) of a now middle-aged Mike Eruzione in the dressing room of the US Olympic ice hockey team in their only reunion since the 1980 Lake Placid gold.
 Those experiences, teamed with guidance from world-class joint doctors, turned me into the surgeon I am today.
+I would say arm pain or arm numbness, back pain should be treated properly by expert chiropractic.

 All of us in the operating room wear scrubs, caps, and masks, but only the surgical tech dresses in her sterile gown as she prepares the instrument table.
 My physician’s assistant, Ashley, and I help Lisa scoot over onto the narrow surgical table.